omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 **100,000 Transfers**

 We minted ROCK tokens which are points that can be used with the `r/OMGnetwork` subreddit.
-These tokens were then deposited into the Plasma smart contracts and could be used to distribute as points on our layer 2 chain.
+These tokens were then deposited into the Plasma smart contracts and could be used to distribute as points on our Layer 2 chain.

-We performed 121461 transactions over the course of a four hours to demonstrate that the OMG Network is capable of handling this load.
+We performed 121461 transactions over the course of four hours to demonstrate that the OMG Network is capable of handling this load.
 We used the metadata field of the transaction populated with `ST4R` to use as a filter for independent verification of the transaction volume.
 The hex value for this is `0000000000000000000000000000000000000000000000000000000053543452` and it's possible to view these transactions in our Block Explorer at https://blockexplorer.ropsten.v1.omg.network/

-Alternatively you can query the Watcher for these transactions via: https://blockexplorer.ropsten.v1.omg.network/
+Alternatively, you can query the Watcher for these transactions via https://blockexplorer.ropsten.v1.omg.network/

 ```
 curl --location --request POST 'https://watcher-info.ropsten.v1.omg.network/transaction.all' \